How To Deal With Aldous & Associates

 Do I Have To Pay Aldous & Associates?

-The amount of debt is accurate.
+The debt is actually yours.

 Step 2: Decide What To Do Next